xprogamer008/TheOtherHostRoles/README.md

 - Swooper has his own Custom Vent image.
 - Transproters vent icon says ''TRANSPARENCY''
 - Swoopers vent ican says ''SWOOP''
-- Also pretty obvious that many roles have been added and there will be more to add
+- Also pretty obvious that many roles have been added and there will be more to added

 However, please note that the following restrictions apply.<br>